LLNL/axom/src/axom/primal/docs/sphinx/oporientation.rst

 Axom contains two overloads of ``orientation()``.
 The 3D case tests a point against a triangle and reports which side it lies on; the 2D case tests a point against a line segment.
-Here is an example use of the 3D point-triangle orientation test.
+Here is an example of the 3D point-triangle orientation test.

 .. figure:: figs/showOrientation.png
    :figwidth: 300px